-APUS Security Detailed Expert Review
+APUS Security Review: Quick Expert Summary

 While you may know this Chinese provider for its better-known iOS-like launcher tool, it also offers an excellent cleanup tool that you can use to help your mobile devices run smoothly.
 APUS Security is a free, all-in-one antivirus, junk remover, and speedup tool for Android.